 The Master of Arts in Homeland Security offers an advanced-level understanding of homeland defense, intelligence methods, terrorism, weapons of mass destruction, consequence management, interagency government issues, emergency management, public health, and information security.
-Members of the homeland security enterprise - such as the Department of Homeland Security, state and local public safety entities, and large corporations - are aggressively searching for people who have the advanced education required to become intellectual and strategic leaders in this field.
+This program helps students develop the knowledge and skills to contribute new ideas, identify and critique unexamined assumptions of policy and strategy, and have the ability to translate good intentions into effective action.

-This degree program is designed to enhance your leadership skills and improve your knowledge of national security and defense in order to prepare you for employment as an analyst or manager in government agencies, the military, or similar organizations dedicated to protecting public safety.
+This degree program is designed to enhance your leadership skills and improve your knowledge of national security and defense as these are often required skills for an analyst or manager in government agencies, the military, or similar organizations dedicated to protecting public safety.
 This master's program is taught by highly credentialed and experienced instructors, many who hold key positions in government agencies or public safety organizations.